 Common medical treatment includes topical steroids and antihistamines.
 Your doctor may prescribe that for you.
-However, mothers can consider alternative, natural treatment if they are concerned about medication while they are pregnant or if they are breastfeeding.
+However, mothers can consider alternative, natural treatments if they are concerned about medication while they are pregnant or if they are breastfeeding.

 Don’t Scratch.
 As with any rash, it is important not to scratch because it will continue the irritation and may even cause the spread of the rash.

 Essential Oil.
-Peppermint oil is widely known for allergies and inflammation.
+Peppermint oil is widely known for relieving allergies and inflammation.
 Rub 2 or 3 drops of the oil directly on the skin three times a day or add between 5 and 10 drops to bathwater.
 Coconut oil is a moisturizer as well as rash relief.